How to report a bug or to ask a question?

 Why the SIFT/PolyPhen scores in ANNOVAR differ from those obtained from another website?

 The AVSIFT scores (now obselete!) in ANNOVAR was based on Ensembl55 database, and sometimes there are major differences from those computed from ensembl63 (default in SIFT website).
 If you selecte ensembl55 from SIFT website you'll see that the scores are consistent and identical.
 The LJB_SIFT scores in ANNOVAR was based on the original Liu et al paper, so read the paper for details on how they compile the scores.
+In most recent version we use the dbnsfp* keyword, and all scores are directly taken from the dbNSFP database.

 But in general, calculation of scores depend on version of software, parameters of program, source of data files, definition of gene structure, handling of alternative transcripts and multiple scores, so there are many reasons why there are differences in scores calculated by different people.
 ANNOVAR now tries to be syncrhonized with the ljb* database, so the scores may be different from another web server.